Creating a CCE Standard/Turbo Cluster¶

 Master Nodes | Select the number of master nodes.
 The master nodes are automatically hosted by CCE and deployed with Kubernetes cluster management components such as kube-apiserver, kube-controller-manager, and kube-scheduler.

-You can also select AZs for the master nodes.
+You can also select AZs for deploying the master nodes of a specific cluster.
 By default, AZs are allocated automatically for the master nodes.

 |